Alluaudia procera (Drake) Drake

 Didierea procera (basionym)

-Alluaudia procera is an unusual, spiny, succulent shrub, up to 50 feet (15 m) tall, with paired, up to 1 inch (2.5 cm) long, rounded, succulent leaves and grey spines that sprout up along the mostly unbranched and mostly upright, stout, whitish-gray stems.
-The leaves and spines alternate along longitudinal lines, which near the tips, have shallow channels between the lines.
-On older stems the channels spread flat so the lines of leaves and spines are more widely spaced.
-The tiny flowers are male or female, greenish-yellow and appear in open thyrses at the tips of the branches.
+Alluaudia procera is an unusual, spiny, succulent shrub or small tree up to 60 feet (18 m) tall.
+It has paired, rounded, up to 1 inch (2.5 cm) long leaves and grey spines that sprout up along the stout, whitish-gray, mostly unbranched and mostly upright stems.
+Some stems occasionally fork off in a pendulous direction before curving back upwards.
+Young plants form a tangle of stems that last for several years after which a strong central stem develops.
+The central stem is cylindrical, up to 20 inches (50 cm) in diameter and can be free of branches for 20 to 33 feet (6 to 10 m).
+The leaves and spines alternate along longitudinal lines, which near the tips have shallow channels between the lines.
+Leaves are deciduous in the long dry season.
+Plants in cultivation can, but rarely, flower with the tiny male or female flowers.
+They are greenish-yellow and appear in open thyrses at the tips of the branches.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Alluaudias need full sun or high interior lighting with a very well-drained soil mix and freely circulating air.
 The best way to water these succulents is to completely soak the soil and then let it dry out completely before you water again.
 If fertilizer is used, it should be diluted to 1/4 the recommended rate on the label.

 These plants must be protected in the greenhouse over the winter.
 Established Alluaudias should tolerate temperatures around 32 °F (0 °C).
 During the winter months, the plants will drop all of their leaves and no water should be given during this period.